 Records relating to the adoption and Special Guardianship Finance Support Board

 Date of the meeting of the board plus a minimum of 6 years then review

 Reasons we can collect and use your personal information

 We collect and use your personal information to comply with our legal obligations in the Adoption Agencies Regulations 2005, and to carry out tasks in the public interest, and with consent where we need it.
-If we need to collect special category (sensitive) personal information, we rely on reasons of substantial public interest (equality of opportunity or treatment), for the provision of social care, for social security or social protection law, and for the establishment, exercise or defence of legal claims whenever courts are acting in their judicial capacity.
+If we need to collect special category (sensitive) personal information, we rely on reasons of substantial public interest (equality of opportunity or treatment), for the provision or the management of social care systems or services, for social security or social protection law, and for the establishment, exercise or defence of legal claims whenever courts are acting in their judicial capacity.